JoshuaKahn/firststeps/README.md

 java -jar jenkins-cli.jar -s http://localhost:9090 create-node ARMslave < test_slave.xml
 ```
 This will automatically install the beaglebone slave node's and the git's credentials, creates the server required for testing, and implements the BeagleBone as a slave.
+### Hard Method
+If the above does not work, you will have to implement the server manually.
+Log onto the server via the html address and follow the instructions below.
+#### Node
+Create a new node (Manage Jenkins→ Manage Nodes → New Node) with the following settings:
+1. Permanent Agent
+2. Name = Test_slave (or anything else to distinguish it)
+3. Directory may change depending on name of BeagleBone and/or the account used.
+5. Launch Slave Agents via SSH, and 'Manually trusted Key Verification Strategy'
+6. For SSH credentials, use the credentials given for the debian account (or the account used.)
+7. Use this node as much as possible and keep online as much as possible.
+#### Credentials
+Manage Je